davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 This is a good enough starting point for a design sketch, although we're still missing some of the details.
 Let's switch focus and consider how to fail over.

 Up until now, our the answer to the question "which node is the leader?" was a constant: it could have been hardcoded, or provided via a config file.
 Now that we support failover, the leader can change at runtime, so we need a runtime algorithm for determining who currently is the leader.
 Whatever scheme we come up with cannot itself rely on some kind of leader &mdash; the whole point is the leader might have crashed, or lost power, or gotten disconnected from the network because Ted was in a rush to go home and peruse his [extensive collection of "Thundercats" cartoons](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf).
+(I'm going to keep linking to the paper until you read it.)

 Let's see if we can find a scheme where each node independently figures out who the leader is, using local information only.
 In principle, if we can make it so every node has the same local information and runs the same deterministic algorithm on that information, they should all independently pick the same leader.
 To get there, we need to solve two problems: